-10.1 Student Chapter & International Student Group Activities
+10.1 Student Chapter Activities

-Within the area of nearly every Section/Branch there are one or more Student Chapters, and/or International Student Groups.
+Within the area of nearly every Section/Branch there are one or more Student Chapters.
 Student Chapter members are eligible for membership in the Section (as Society Student Members).
-Efforts on behalf of students are continually encouraged because students are potential members of both the profession and the Society.
+Efforts to engage student members are encouraged to support students' preprofessional experience, expand their exposure to the profession and ASCE, and help them see the long-term value of being a member of the Society.
 Common activities include:

-- Joint meetings of Sections/Branches with Chapters or International Student Groups. - Furnishing speakers for Chapter or International Student Group meetings. - < Assistance with arrangements for field trips. - < Prizes, awards and scholarships. - < Sponsorship and assistance for student competitions - < Assistance with employment opportunities. - < Advice in registration procedures and the sponsoring of refresher courses for registration exams. - Encourage and support Practitioner and Faculty Advisors to attend the Practitioner and Faculty Advisor Training Workshop (PFATW) held each year at ASCE Headquarters.
+- Joint meetings of Sections/Branches and younger member groups with Student Chapters - Furnishing speakers for Chapter or International Student Group meetings. - Assistance with arrangements for field trips. - Prizes, awards and scholarships. - Sponsorship and assistance for student competitions - Assistance with employment opportunities. - Events to welcome students to the profession and talk about the value of ASCE membership beyond graduation - Advice in registration procedures and the sponsoring of refresher courses for registration exams. - Encourage and support Practitioner and Faculty Advisors to attend the Practitioner and Faculty Advisor Training Workshop (PFATW) held each year.

-The requirements for establishment of a Student Chapter, or International Student Group are outlined in the ASCE Bylaws.
-All ASCE student organizations operate under the direction of the Department of Student and Younger Member Programs at ASCE Headquarters.
-A Student Organization Handbook is available from ASCE Headquarters.
-Please email student@asce.org with specific questions relating to ASCE Student Chapter activities or to ask questions or raise concerns to ASCE's Committee on Student Members (CSM).
+The requirements for establishment of a Student Chapter are outlined in the ASCE Bylaws.
+All ASCE Student Chapters operate under the direction of the Department of Student and Younger Member Programs at ASCE Headquarters.
+A handbook - Student Chapter Basics - Guide to Establishing a Student Chapter is available from ASCE headquarters.
+Please email student@asce.org with specific questions relating to ASCE Student Chapter activities or to communicate with ASCE's Committee on Student Members (CSM).

-10.2 Student Organization Advisory Personnel
+10.2 Student Chapter Advisors

-Each Student Organization, as identified in 10.1 above, has at least three appointed advisory personnel: a Faculty Advisor and two Practitioner Advisors.
-The Faculty Advisor is appointed by the University Department Head since the Student Organization is part of the university and is affiliated with ASCE.
+Each Student Chapter, as identified in 10.1 above, has at least three appointed advisory personnel: a Faculty Advisor and two Practitioner Advisors.
+The Faculty Advisor is appointed by the University Department Head since the Student Chapter is part of the university and is affiliated with ASCE.
 The Practitioner Advisors are appointed by the Local Section Board of Directors.
 All are approved by the Section Board of Directors for three-year terms.
-Practitioner Advisors, on the other hand, should be practicing engineers who can offer students a point of contact to both the professional practice of civil engineering and the activities of the Section.
+Practitioner Advisors, should be practicing engineers who can offer students a point of contact to both the professional practice of civil engineering and the activities of the Section.
 It is very important that the Section/Branch seek replacements for Practitioner Advisors when necessary.
 Such an appointment is a richly rewarding experience.

 Sections/Branches should support a Student Activities Committee composed of the Practitioner Advisors, Faculty Advisor, and other interested members, especially recent graduates.
-The Leader Training Committee strongly recommends that Practitioner Advisors and Faculty Advisors to Student Chapters be invited to attend Section board meetings, be considered for "ex-officio" members of the board, and report on the activities of their student organizations.
+The Leader Training Committee strongly recommends that Practitioner Advisors and Faculty Advisors to Student Chapters be invited to attend Section board meetings, be considered for "ex-officio" members of the board, and report on the activities of their student chapters organizations.